|

 complete chance, he encounters a spunky Queens waitress who

-Dudley Moore hit his stride with Arthur, a role made for
+Dudley Moore hit his stride with Arthur, a role that was made for

 him.
-What a cinematic gift it is to once
+What a cinematic gift it was to once

-again enjoy the incomparable talents of Liza Minnelli.
+again enjoy the incomparable talents of Liza Minnelli - her effort

 enjoyed Sir John Gielgud as Arthur's stern